pts/pts-xtiny/README.txt

 In general, the output executables with or without -mxtiny-linker-script should have the same size but not exactly the same content (because sections are ordered differently by the linker).
-If you experience discrepancies other than those below, please report an issue.
+If you experience a discrepancy other than those below, please report an issue.

 Q28.
 Does pts-xtiny support __attribute__((constructor)) and